20+ Strangest Stories of Greek Mythology

 22. Niobe Turns into a Crying Rock

 Niobe was the queen of Thebes.
-She boasted of her fourteen children.
-She mocked Leto, who was the mother of only Apollo and Artemis.
-The enraged twins unleashed their arrows, striking down all of Niobe’s offspring.
+She boasted of fourteen children.
+She ridiculed Leto, who birthed Apollo and Artemis.
+Angered, the twins took revenge against Niobe and killed all of her children with their arrows.

-Consumed by grief, Niobe fled to Mount Sipylus.
-There, the gods, moved by her suffering, transformed her into a weeping rock.
-Even as stone, her tears flowed endlessly, a tragic monument to a mother’s love and the dangers of hubris.
+Niobe was so distraught that she fled to Mount Sipylus.
+As she was in the throes of suffering, the gods decided to turn her into a rock form.
+Even as stone, her tears kept flowing, and she became a monument to a mother’s love and an example of the consequences of hubris.

-These strange stories highlight Greek mythology’s rich and odd tales.
+The above strangest stories highlight rich and odd tales of Greek mythology.
 In them, gods and mortals navigate a world full of magic, change, and divine punishment.
 Are you interested in Greek or other mythologies?
 You can read books like The Percy Jackson & the Olympians series by Rick Riordan and Mythology by Edith Hamilton.

 Recommended: A Journey Through Famous Chinese Myths: Creation, Heroes, and Deities